 Where does the Anglican Episcopal House of Studies fit within the complex climate of Anglicanism in North America?

-The AEHS functions under the auspices of Duke Divinity School.
-It aims to serve the Anglican and Episcopal world ─ locally, nationally, and globally ─ chiefly through nurturing and training future leaders and theologians.
-Founded at a challenging time for Anglicanism in North America and with a divergent range of views and commitments among its students, AEHS is committed to maintaining conversation and communion at the local level even where differing Anglican institutional affiliations are now represented among its students.
+AEHS functions under the auspices of Duke Divinity School.
+It aims to serve the Anglican and Episcopal world—locally, nationally, and globally—chiefly through nurturing and training future leaders and theologians.
+Founded at a challenging time for Anglicanism in North America and with a divergent range of views and commitments among its students, AEHS is committed to maintaining conversation and communion even where different Anglican institutional affiliations are now represented among its students.

-How do I apply to the Anglican Episcopal House of Studies?
+How do I become a member of the Anglican Episcopal House of Studies?